-Bitcoin Tutorial for Starters -How to Trade Bitcoins?
+Bitcoin Tutorial for Starters -How to Trade Bitcoin?

 Bitcoin, invented in 2008 by Satoshi Nakomoto, is the first and the most popular digital currency worldwide.
-You can trade Bitcoins in a Bitcoin Exchange (information at the end), but first here is some basic information about the Bitcoin currency.
+You can trade Bitcoin by using a Bitcoin Exchange (information at the end), but first here is some basic information about the Bitcoin currency.

 Bitcoin General Information